ux-studies/summer-2021/studies/study-0/tasks/task-6/README.md

 1. Create a namespace to house the guestbook application.
 2. Create the guestbook application in that namespace.
 3. Wait until all the deployments are running.
 4. There are six pods in total.
-Search all the logs to find the names of the pods that have the random string "The magic key is #######" in their logs.
+Search all the logs to find the names of the pods that have the random string "magic key is #######" in their logs.
 5. Delete the guestbook application and wait until the task terminates.
 6. Delete the namespace and wait until the task temrinates.